 - You can find UAMS test dates for the ATI TEAS Exam here.

-- If you were not born in the U.S. or in a country where English is the official language, then an official TOEFL score of at least 550 or above on the paper-based exam, or 213 or above on computer-based exam, or a minimum score of 20 in each section of the iBT, is required.
+- If you were not born in the U.S. or in a country where English is the official language, then an official TOEFL score of a minimum score of 20 in each section of the iBT, is required.

 - The test must have been taken within the last two (2) calendar years of admission.

 - Official TOEFL exam score report reflecting successful completion must be received no later than one (1) month after the application deadline date.
 Only TOEFL test scores received directly from ETS will be accepted as valid.

 - If the applicant’s entire educational experience has been in the United States, the applicant does not have to take the TOEFL.
 To document this, the applicant must provide records/transcripts from the time that the applicant entered school in the seventh grade through high school and college.
 If the applicant cannot provide this documentation, the applicant may appeal first to the College of Nursing Admissions and Progression Committee and then to the College of Nursing Dean.

 - Official transcripts (in sealed envelopes) of course work from ALL institutions attended should be forwarded to the College of Nursing, Director of Student Services, for review.
 Upon request, an accompanying catalog for the years covered by the transcript may be requested before evaluation can take place.

 - Mail all transcripts to:

 - Electronic transcripts sent directly to the College of Nursing are considered official.